A former prosecutor, a school board member, and a mom.

 In addition to her School Board responsibilities, Sara is a practicing attorney with the law firm Rudolph Clarke, LLC specializing in Education Law.

 She and her husband live in Upper Dublin Township with their very active two children, who attend public school.
-Sara is a highly involved mother to her son and daughter; from homework, to practices and games, meets, and recitals, to being a member of their school's PTA, and even her daughter's kindergarten room parent.
+Sara is a highly involved mother to her son and daughter; from homework, to practices and games, meets, and recitals, to being a member of their school's PTA, and was even her daughter's kindergarten room parent.
 Above all, Sara is proudest of her family.

 Armed with her experiences in criminal justice and education, Sara is ready to apply her leadership and analytical skills to a new challenge.
 As someone who listens to all stakeholders before taking action, she believes that progress comes through fostering relationships with people, even when viewpoints don’t always align.
 As a principled and empathetic public servant, Sara is willing to work alongside anyone with a genuine desire to improve public policy for the common good.